-Iona, an island near Mull on the western coast, is riddled with history and makes even the most cynical people become infused with spirituality.
-A perfect retreat for those in need of restoration, Iona was once home to a coveted monastery during the Middle Ages.
+Iona, an island near Mull on the western coast, is rich in history and often leaves even the most cynical people infused with a sense of spirituality.
+A perfect retreat for those in need of restoration, Iona was home to a monastery during the Middle Ages.

 Something from a fairytale, Eigg sits innocently to the south of Skye and north of the Ardnamurchan Peninsula.
 From golden eagles and peregrine falcons to kestrels, this little land is home to an impressive bird population.
 Eigg sports spectacular views and generates almost all of its own electricity using renewable energy.
-A mysterious wonder, the quartz beach contains ‘singing sands’ that cry out when walked upon.
+A mysterious wonder, the quartz beach contains the so-called “singing sands” that seem to cry out when walked upon.

-Graced with barrels of gin and an abundance of whisky, Islay is ‘The Queen Of The Hebrides’, and regal she is.
-Home to a welcoming bird population and a plethora of deer, this glistening jewel is the fifth largest Scottish island.
-One taste of this place inevitably results in a lifetime’s worth of memories.
+Graced with barrels of gin and an abundance of whisky, Islay is considered the Queen of the Hebrides – and regal she is.
+Home to a magnificent bird population and a plethora of deer, this glistening jewel is the fifth-largest Scottish island.
+One taste of this place inevitably results in a lifetime spent yearning to return.

-Connected to Shetland by the largest tombolo (or as the Scots say ‘ayre’) in the UK, St Ninian’s Isle is one of Scotland’s most sanctified spots.
-The ayre, which is 500 metres long, permits people to cross it only when the seas allow, which happens to be during summer months.
-Swathes of silver sands and pristine beaches encapsulate this free-willed isle.
+Connected to Shetland by the largest tombolo (or, as the Scots say, ayre) in the UK, St Ninian’s Isle is one of Scotland’s most sanctified spots.
+The ayre, which is 500 metres (1,640ft) long, permits people to cross it only when the seas allow, which happens to be during the summer months.
+Swathes of silver sands and pristine beaches encapsulate this free-willed spot.

-Anointed with dramatic nature and perfectly wild in appearance, Skye sparks a longing purpose of adventure within the best of us.
-From fiercely pure waters and free blustery air forever swirling around the Cuillin Mountains, to the dreamlike essence of the mystical Fairy Pools, Skye is a land free from confines and overflowing with dignity.
+Anointed with dramatic nature and delightfully wild in appearance, Skye sparks a longing for adventure within the best of us.
+From fiercely pure waters and blustery air forever swirling around the Cuillin Mountains, to the dreamlike essence of the mystical Fairy Pools, Skye is a land free from confines and overflowing with dignity.